7 Ways to Jump-Start Your Incident Response

 5. Imagine Life in a Non-Digital World

 Most of us take access to data for granted.
 Imagine not having convenient access to traditional data repositories and communications platforms that you use on a daily basis.
-That is what you’ll experience when you undergo a major cyber-incident.
+That is what you’ll experience when you encounter a major cyber-incident.

 Maintain a manual listing of key phone numbers and colleagues’ contact information; ideally, everyone should have key colleagues’ contact information saved on their business mobile phones.
 Isolate important recovery documentation like network diagrams and critical information that’s required in the event of a catastrophic data breach or cyber-incident in a secure data enclave.
 That enclave should be locked down and restricted to need-to-know company contacts.